Mux logo - video home

 3Add Metadata

-All metadata details except for envKey are optional, however you'll be able to compare and see more interesting results as you include more details.
+All metadata details are optional, however you'll be able to compare and see more interesting results as you include more details.
 This gives you more metrics and metadata about video streaming, and allows you to search and filter on important fields like the player version, CDN, and video title.

 There is one caveat with ExoPlayer; ExoPlayer does not provide an API to retrieve the current source URL from the player.
 Due to this, CustomerVideoData has a method allowing you to set via CustomerVideoData.setVideoSourceUrl(String url).
 Setting this value will allow you to see the source URL as well as the dimension Source Hostname within the dashboard.